witseie-elen4010/2022-group-lab-016/coding_style_guide.md

 - The 'usestrict' directive should be used for all JS files.
 - Modules should be used to separate concerns of different nature.
 - Declare variables using the constant keyword whenever possible.
-- Always use a semicolon at the end of each line
+- Always use a semicolon at the end of each line.
 - Use the K & R style for non empty blocks and block-like constructs.
 - Empty blocks can however be closed immediately  with no space or a line break in between the curly brackelt i.e. let do_nothing = function() {}
 - A function should be limited to 30 lines of code.